secretstartups/handbook/blog/release-posts/index.html.md

 ## Major releases

 Major releases happen once a year and start a new versioning cycle: 14.0 - 14.10 --> 15.0 and so on.
 Contribution to and management of content for major releases follows the same schedule as [monthly releases](#schedule).
-But for major releases, the release post manager can expect some extra coordination and communication from the Social, PR, and Marketing teams, due to extra activities and needs for a major release.
-Additionally, during a major release, the release post manager may need to support Product Operations or PM volunteers managing communication of removals that are breaking changes.
+But for major releases, the Release Post Manager can expect some extra coordination and communication from the Social, PR, and Marketing teams, due to extra activities and needs for a major release.
+Additionally, during a major release, the Release Post Manager may need to support PM volunteers managing communication of removals that are breaking changes.

 ### Communicating breaking changes